robert/gameboy-doctor/README.md

 Choose a [`cpu_instrs` individual test ROM](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs/individual) (these are currently the only ones supported by Gameboy Doctor - see below)

 ### 2. Make 2 tweaks to your emulator

+You'll need to make 2 changes to the internal workings of your emulator.
+They'll probably take about 20 minutes to do, but they'll save you hours and days of aimless debugging.
+The changes are:

 * Initialize the CPU's state to the state it should have immediately after executing the boot ROM: